Listen to the blog

 We business analysts get a fairly good number of opportunities to work with multiple projects and multiple clients.
 I personally have been involved in more than 30 projects over the last 20 years.

 As we spend a good number of years in the industry, it becomes quite difficult for us to remember what we did in a project, say about 15 years back.
 Sometimes people ask us about our experiences from those projects and it’s indeed quite hard to remember information for so long.

 Is it possible that we adopt some of the good practices that some of the methods offer?
 For example, Agile offers a very valuable technique retrospective.
-During retrospective, we analyse aspects where we performed well, where we did not perform well and what we can do better in future.
+During retrospective, we analyze aspects where we performed well, where we did not perform well and what we can do better in the future.

 Wouldn’t the same thing be applicable to us as an individual business analysis professional?

 I am proposing a Personal Project Respective (PPR) document which we should maintain for each of the projects that we participate in.

 Information that we could include in the template could be

 - What was the duration of the project?

 - What was the challenge the client was facing?

 - What kind of solutions did we come up with?